Synaco/prolug-linux-admin/unit1/u1_lab.md

 Anchoring is a common term for this.
 See if you can find what anchors to the end of a string.

+- We used basic regular expression by using the ^ to say, "give me everything that starts with the characters apple".
+If we wanted to do the same thing but find the word apple at the end of a string, you would do something like "cat fruits.txt | grep -i "apple$".

 #### Sorting files with sort:

 ```bash